NETWAYS/rt-extension-defaultsearchfilter/README.md

 ## About

-This extensions adds a static query string to every query fired in RT.
+This extensions adds an id filter to every query fired in RT.
 Mainly used to hide historical tickets or hide specific status combination.

 You can still jump to tickets with a specific id.
 Only RTQL is restricted, not the perl oo interface.

+***If an id is configured in search, the filter will be omitted.***

 ## License